Can I get into charity work without a degree?

 - Take on a school leaver’s role in recruitment advertising, helping to devise campaigns that will attract the kind of candidates employers want, and progress to doing this for major clients.
 Move on to marketing manager roles in the private sector before becoming a director of marketing and communications for a charity.

 Here are some example career paths that could be open to you as a graduate:

 - Study a numerate subject at university.
 Train as a management accountant with a charity and progress to become a charity’s finance director.
 Alternatively, you might train as a chartered accountant in the finance sector, progress to executive roles in banking and take on an operating officer role in a charity.

 - Study law at university and go on to qualify as a solicitor with a law firm.
 Move into operational roles in the charity sector and progress to become chief executive of a major charity.
-Alternatively, study law at university, followed by a masters in social policy and planning.
-Go on to work for the UK’s Department for International Development and the United Nations development programme before becoming the chief executive of a charity.

 These examples are intended as illustrations of different possible paths into charity careers, and there are many other routes that you could take.
 Check out our advice on how to get into charity work for more ideas and tips.